This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-• While the beets are cooking, prepare the dressing.
-In a 12 ounce mason jar with a lid, combine the olive oil, vinegar, mustard, honey, and a pinch of salt and pepper.
-Secure the lid on the jar, then shake vigourously until the dressing looks smooth and uniform.
+• To prepare the vinaigrette, combine the olive oil, vinegar, mustard, honey, and ⅛ teaspoon each of fine sea salt and black pepper in a mason jar with a lid.
+Secure the lid on the jar, then shake vigorously until the dressing looks smooth and emulsified.
 Taste the dressing and adjust the seasoning to taste, adding a little more honey if desired.

 Video